 The Melanoma Centre is the Queensland's longest running fully private skin cancer clinic.

-We offer both spot checks and full skin checks with doctors who have advanced training and skills in the field of Skin Cancer.
-The clinic has 4 purpose designed consult rooms and state of art procedure room
+We offer both spot checks and full skin checks with doctors who have advanced training and skills in the field of skin cancer.
+The clinic has 4 purpose designed consultation rooms, and a state-of-the-art procedure room.

 Patients do not require a referral to book in with our doctors.
-You can book directly and are able to receive a Medicare rebate for your consultation and procedures.
+You can book with us directly may be eligible for Medicare rebates for your consultations and procedures.